-For the year ended December 31, 2015, an increase in Fixed Operations revenue contributed approximately \$41.0 million in additional gross profit and a 70 basis point increase in the gross margin rate contributed approximately \$9.6 million in additional gross profit.
-The gross margin rate increased primarily due to a shift in revenue mix away from lower margin wholesale parts to higher margin warranty compared to the prior year.
-Customer pay gross margin rate decreased 10 basis points and warranty gross margin rate increased 80 basis points during the year ended December 31, 2015.
+The increase in Fixed Operations revenue contributed approximately \$41.0 million in additional gross profit, which, combined with \$9.6 million of additional gross profit due to a 70 basis point increase in the gross margin rate, resulted in a net \$50.6 million increase in Fixed Operations gross profit.
+The gross margin rate increased primarily due to a shift in revenue mix away from lower margin wholesale parts to higher margin warranty work compared to the prior year.